AlexJWayne/meter-made-test/README.md

 }
 ```

+## Publishing the pattern

+Put your pattern in `src/patterns` and export it from `src/patterns/index.js` and it should then show up in the UI.

 ## Methods to override

 - `start()` Use this method to setup any instance variables required when the patterns begins to run.
 It is called exactly once when the patterns is switched to. _Make sure to call `super()`!_